 In a city that holds the world record for holding the most world records, where better to start than the tallest building on Earth?
 To say that the Burj Khalifa dominates the downtown skyline is something of an understatement.

 Topping out at 828m, it is twice as tall as any of its neighbours.
 And where they seem squat and stunted, the Burj Khalifa rises like a sparkling rocket.
 It has also been likened to a hypodermic needle, but that’s a rather less child-friendly analogy.

 The fastest lifts in the world shuttle you 124 floors up to the At The Top observation deck, where the views are simply sensational.

-Set in the shadow of the landmark sail-shaped Burj al Arab Dropdown content, Wild Wadi waterpark features more than 30 rides and attractions.
+Set in the shadow of the landmark sail-shaped Burj al Arab, Wild Wadi waterpark features more than 30 rides and attractions.

 Toddlers will be quite content waddling between the wave pool and the family play area – focused around a “dhow”, with climbing nets, water cannons, sedate slides and a dumping bucket – and taking the occasional float down the lazy river on a rubber ring.

 Slightly older children will enjoy the “master blasters” that propel you uphill on a circuit around the perimeter of the park.
 Or more confident youngsters can test their skills on a couple of FlowRider surf machines.

 Only adrenaline junkies should tackle Tantrum Alley, where four-person inflatables get spun through a series of funnels.
 The gut-wrenching Jumeirah Sceirah, which drops you out of a capsule down a 120m slide at 80kph, is not one for the faint of heart either.